baasbank/output1/README.md

 ```CHANGE DIRECTORY
 cd output1/terraform
 ```
-3. In the provider section of the `main.tf` file, replace `key.json` in credentials with the path to the Service account key in the Google Cloud Setup section above.
+3. In the provider section of the `main.tf` file, replace `key.json` in credentials with the path to the Service account key  downloaded during the Google Cloud Setup section above.
 Also, replace `gcloud-project-id` with your Google Cloud Project ID copied in the Google Cloud Setup section above.

 4. Make sure you are in the terraform directory, then run the following